Fun Painting and Drawing Activity for Preschoolers

 Mixing paint colors on cardboard canvas

-4. Mix the colors with a brush or fingers!
-If you make this a finger painting activity, you can get some great tips for finger painting from No Time for Flash Cards.
+• If this is intended as a finger painting activity, get some great tips for finger painting from No Time for Flash Cards.

 Drawing in paint with paint tools

-When the paint colors are mixed, you have a canvas on which to draw pictures!
-Use the opposite end of a paint brush to draw shapes and designs in the paint while it is still wet.
+For example, use the end of a paint brush opposite to the bristles.
+Draw shapes and designs in the paint while it is still wet.

-Since it was close to Valentine's Day when we did the activity, we made heart shapes for a Valentine theme!
+• Since it was close to Valentine's Day when we did the activity, we made heart shapes for a Valentine theme!

 Draw letters on paint canvas